 People are usually less afraid to approach someone with kids in tow.
 I’m not sure if it’s because families are seen as more approachable generally or if it’s because kids will talk to anyone, but no matter where we are we are never short of conversations with our son in tow.

 When travelling with kids, you have to think about so many things before you even get to where you are going to.
 From things like your flight times and connections, to where to stay and what to do and see.

-We are going to visit Santa in Lapland in December and when looking at our flights, we were offered flights via Lisbon with TAP to Helsinki.
+When we were going to visit Santa in Lapland and when looking at our flights, we were offered flights via Lisbon with TAP to Helsinki.
 They were cheap enough but when I looked at the connection times I had a rethink.
 1-hour connection on the way out and 45 minutes on the way back.
 Not enough time when you are flying with a less-than-reliable airline.
-Same thing for next years trip to Thailand and Dubai.
-So, I checked again and for not much more we have at least 3 hours for a connection.
-This should be enough time to catch our connection if we’re slightly delayed and also time to grab a bite to eat before our onward flight.
-It also allows time to visit the bathroom too.
+Same thing for the following year’s trip to Thailand and Dubai.
+Initially we were offered very tight transfer times, but I checked again and for not much more we managed to get 3 hours for a connection.
+This would be enough time to catch our connection if we were slightly delayed and would also give us time to grab a bite to eat before our onward flight.
+It would also allow time to visit the bathroom too.
 You know how kids are!

 Travelling with kids also makes you think carefully about where to stay and in what type of accommodation.
 Hotels can be convenient, but you don’t have any cooking facilities.
 There is also nowhere to escape to other than the bathroom once they are asleep.
 I don’t fancy hiding in the bathroom with my Kindle, so we elect to stay in AirBnB’s.
 They are much more flexible when travelling with little ones.
 Not only can you get at least one bedroom (unless you mistakenly book a studio), you also get a living room and kitchen, meaning you can enjoy a cuppa while watching some TV after a busy day.